SQream/sqream_docs/guides/operations/setup/installing_monit.rst

 Getting Started
 ==============================

-Before launching SQream with Monit verify that you have followed the required Recommended Configuration procedures.
+Before launching SQream with Monit verify that you have followed the required recommended post-installation configurations :ref:`.. _recommended_configurations_updated:`.

-**Comment - cross reference to page**

 Overview
 ==============================